 ECPs prevent most pregnancies but they are not 100% effective.
 The treatment fails in approximately 2% of women using ECPs correctly.
 If a woman used ECPs frequently, her chance of becoming pregnant would be much higher than if she used regular contraceptives.
 This is why ECPs are not a substitute for regular contraceptives.

-Important: Emergency contraceptive pills can only prevent pregnancy after single unprotected intercourse and there is no further protection if you have subsequent unprotected intercourse.
+Please note: Emergency contraceptive pills can only prevent pregnancy after single unprotected sex and there is no further protection if you have subsequent unprotected sex.
 Use a regular contraceptive method to prevent pregnancy in the future.

 Are ECPs safe?

 ECPs should be prescribed by a health care provider.
-Most women can use ECPs safely.
+Most women can use ECPs safely without adverse health effects.
 Health care providers have safely prescribed ECPs since the mid-1970s.
 You should consult your health care provider before using ECPs to find out whether there is any reason you cannot use them.

 Do ECPs cause side effects?